jundalisay/superb/content/en/research/sarkar/farming/section-1/spices.md

 Onions are 67% water and need a sufficient supply of water to grow properly.

 The seeds from big onions are used for producing small sweet onions (chachi piaz), and the onion tubers (kalik) from the small sweet onions are used for producing big onions.
-Small sweet onion takes four to five months to grow and should be developed in a nursery for the first one or two months before being transplanted.
+Small sweet onion takes four to five months to grow and should be developed in a nursery for the first 1-2 months before being transplanted.

 ## Ginger (Ada)